hzqst/MetaHookSv/Renderer.md

 `angles` is the direction of shadows, in PitchYawRoll format. for example `"angles" "90 0 0"`

-`fade` is the distance where the shadow begins to fade-out and the maximum distance the shadow is allowed to cast and, in inches. for example `"fade" "64 128"`
+`fade` is the distance where the shadow begins to fade-out and the maximum distance the shadow is allowed to cast, in inches. for example `"fade" "64 128"`

+`minlum` is the minimum luminance the shadow is allowed to cast, in from 0 to 255. for example `"minlum" "64"`

 `color` is the color of the shadows, in RGBA8 format. for example `"color" "0 0 0 128"`

 `disableallshadows` disables shadows entirely. for example `"disableallshadows" "1"`

-`high_distance` is the maximum distance that entities are being rendered in high-quality shadow map. for example `"high_distance" "400"`
+`high_distance` is the maximum distance that entities are being rendered in high-quality shadow map, in inches. for example `"high_distance" "400"`

 `high_scale` is scale factor to scale the size of entity model up or down in high-quality shadow map. for example `"high_scale" "4"`

-`medium_distance` is the maximum distance that entities are being rendered in medium-quality shadow map. for example `"medium_distance" "800"`
+`medium_distance` is the maximum distance that entities are being rendered in medium-quality shadow map, in inches. for example `"medium_distance" "800"`

 `medium_scale` is scale factor to scale the size of entity model up or down in medium-quality shadow map. for example `"medium_scale" "2"`

-`low_distance` is the maximum distance that entities are being rendered in low-quality shadow map. for example `"low_distance" "1200"`
+`low_distance` is the maximum distance that entities are being rendered in low-quality shadow map, in inches. for example `"low_distance" "1200"`

 `low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map. for example `"low_scale" "0.5"`